shalin4788/Springboard-Do-not-refer-/Capstone Two/README.md

 - Data Wrangling - Extraction, cleaning of text data using functions like Stemming, Tokenization, Vectorization etc.
 - Exploratory Data Analysis (EDA) for seeing co-relation of features in the Quora data set
 - Feature Engineering (Pre-processing and training data development)
+        - After the above steps, the data was condensed into 102K observations which is further broken down into training and testing data set containing 506 features created by count vectorization of 'question_text' column
 - Modeling

 As a part of modeling step,
 **Models applied**
 This is a classification problem, in supervised learning.
-Here we have used the following classification models:
+Here I have applied the following classification models:
 - Logistic Regression
        - Norma
        - With L2 regularization